Why Is Mac Storage Still Full Even After Deleting Files?

 4. Check Time Machine Backups

-You Can Disable Time Machine & disconnect the Backup Disk as a fix for Mac Storage Still Full After Deleting Files.
+You Can Disable Time Machine & disconnect the Backup Disk as a fix for Mac storage still full after deleting files.

-Time Machine forms hourly local snapshots, which tend to utilise storage even when you delete files.
-Such snapshots are counted as “available” space, but they block actual usage, which makes it appear like storage space is not freeing up.
+Time Machine forms hourly local snapshots, which tend to use storage even when you delete files.
+Such snapshots are counted as “available” space, but they are taking up actual usage, which makes it appear like storage space is not freeing up.
 Temporarily, if you turn off Time Machine & disconnect the backup drive, it could help in removing such snapshots & free up some space.

 - Open the Apple menu > Time Machine.
 (Or you can also click the Time Machine icon, which is there at the top Apple menu bar, and after that, select Open Time Machine Preferences – either way you prefer).